 At the beginning of Cycle 4, the Science Pipeline was enabled to also perform imaging.
 This increased the processing capacity significantly.
 We refer to data processed by the imaging section of the Science Pipeline as "pipeline imaged".
 If the data are imaged by a data reducer using CASA without the help of the pipeline (typically using templates or the imaging script generator tool), we call them as "manually imaged".
 The approval of the imaging products remains in the hands of the data reducers and Data Reduction Managers.
-Manual imaging can be necessary even when the pipeline was used for calibration, depending on the specifics of the dataset (e.g. for full polarization data sets, the pipeline performs the intensity calibration but full polarization calibration and imaging are following manual procedures).
+Manual imaging can be necessary even when the pipeline was used for calibration, depending on the specifics of the dataset.
 Sometimes manual imaging is performed in addition to pipeline imaging, for example to show the PI that the science goal can be reached just by tweaking one of the imaging parameters.
 In this case, the QA2 report will mention the delivery of supplemental manual imaging.
-For more details, see Chapter 11 of the Cycle 9 ALMA Technical Handbook and https://almascience.org/processing/science-pipeline.
+Starting in Cycle 10, for full polarization data sets, the pipeline performs the intensity and the full polarization calibrations, while the imaging part follows manual procedures.
+Another advancement is the introduction of automated self-calibration heuristics for single pointing observations, while mosaics and spectral scans will be supported in a future release.
+For more details, see Chapter 11 of the Cycle 10 ALMA Technical Handbook and https://almascience.org/processing/science-pipeline.